Related publications

 Check if your energy supplier is signed up to the scheme at Gov.uk/the-warm-home-discount-scheme/energy-supplier.
 You could also call the Warm Home Discount helpline on 0800 731 0214.

-For more information and advice about keeping well this winter, read our Winterwise guide.
+For more information and advice about keeping safe, warm and well this winter, read our Winterwise guide.

 Make sure you’re claiming Pension Credit if you can.